 Apruve is a B2B credit management service that provides a credit line for your buyers.
 This integration requires registration with the Apruve service, and obtaining the required credentials for the integration with OroCommerce from the Apruve support team.

-Check out OroCommerce's Extension Marketplace to download other payment extensions that you can pair with your OroCommerce applications.
+The default OroCommerce application includes the following payment methods out-of-the-box: Check/Money Order, Payment Terms, and PayPal Payflow Gateway/PayPal Payment Pro.
+Check out OroCommerce's Extensions Store to download other payment extensions that you can pair with your OroCommerce applications.

 In OroCommerce, payment rules are used to determine and display payment options for a buyer.
 You can configure one or more payment rules that enable the payment methods for the provided websites, destinations, or qualify a payment rule related to a customer or product attribute using expression conditions.
 For example, you can create an expression to show a certain payment method only to the customers with billing address in US and for orders over $1000.
 Payment rules examine a customer’s address against the pre-defined rules and the sort order to display only those payment options that are relevant to a specific customer.